greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 # hugeadm --thp-never
 ```

 This cat command checks the state of THP.
-The output indicates that THP is disabled.
+The output indicates that THP is deactivated.

 ```
 $ cat /sys/kernel/mm/*transparent_hugepage/enabled